wwpa65/PyBer_Analysis/README.md

 The written analysis has the following:
 ## Overview of the analysis
 The purpose of the new analysis is well defined.
 (3 pt)

+creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

+Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.

+Software Used: Python/ Pandas, Matplotlib, NumPy
 ## Results
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 (7 pt)
 ## Summary